Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 - diapers, wipes and extra clothes

 - prenatal vitamins, ointments and medications for mom and child (over-the-counter and prescription)

-If you have special needs you will want to include additional supports.
+If you have mobility needs you will want to include additional supports.
 For example, if you use a wheelchair you may want to include: